JamesR-J/Right-Whale-Call-Detection/README.md

 # Right-Whale-Call-Detection
-Model to predict whether an audio sample contains a North Atlantic Right Whale call
+Model to predict whether an audio sample contains a North Atlantic Right Whale call.

-talk about using kaggle dataset so had to preprocess cus in .aiff and that tf function uses wav also since was doing this, wasn't hard to put files into folders so could use flow from direcotry rather than flow from dataframe, literally no reason just was easy then say provided my processed dataset too for ease for some people, ie the processing took like 48hrs or something stupid talk about no labels on test data so it was unusable basically mention based on the tensorflow speech recognition walktrhough

-future plans:
-maybe a way to detet diff whales like personal id improve the model for further performance try it for other whale call datasets, thers a minke one to look at

-as my first project i leavees a lot to be desired but was a good step in beginning to understand how to use tensorflow and other things
+This is one of my first projects so it leaves a lot to be desired but it was a good step in understanding the basics of Tensorflow!
+It is heavily based off the [Tensorflow Simple Audio Recognition](https://www.tensorflow.org/tutorials/audio/simple_audio) guide but applied to recognise whale calls using the [Kaggle Right Whale Dataset](https://www.kaggle.com/c/whale-detection-challenge/data).

+Due to the Kaggle dataset using .aiff files and the Tensorflow primarily based in .wav files, all the files had to be converted.
+The data_processing.py was used to do this but it takes a very long time to run (think around 24hr)!
+I also split the files into subfolders so that flow_from_directory could be used, although this wasn't a necessary step since flow_from_dataframe could also work.
+With this dataset there is also a test folder but since there are no labels for them it wasn't very useful.

+Although this model produces a good accuracy it is definitely a very limited entry point into the field.
+Some further improvements I aim to work on are listed below:
+* Further model refinement and hyper-parameter tuning.
+* Remodelling the functions and Neural Network to be binary based since it is just a yes or no problem, currently it is working as a categorical problem.
+* See if the model translates to other datasets, there is a relevent [Minke Whale Dataset](http://www.soest.hawaii.edu/ore/dclde/dataset/).
+* Try some masking and preprocessing of files to enable better accuracy as seen in the [winning solution](https://github.com/jaimeps/whale-sound-classification).

 ## Usage
-1) Either download the Kaggle Dataset and use data_processing.py to convert the .aiff files into .wav.
-Or download the compressed data folder and use that.
+1) Download the Kaggle Dataset and use data_processing.py to convert the .aiff files into .wav
-2) Work through XXX
+2) Work through whale_detection.ipynb

-## Requirements to run:
-* Spotify account
-* Garmin Connect account
-* Install the required libraries below

 ## Libraries:
 * pandas